 I aim to use engineering principles to help hearing-impaired people better communicate in complex and challenging listening conditions.
 My research is very gratifying because it improves the quality of life for the hearing-impaired and their loved ones.

 Nov.
 10, 1965-July 22, 2012

-His work has been lauded by not just professional organizations, but also governmental agencies.
-He has been the principal investigator on several significant grants and contracts funded by the National Institutes of Health and received the NIH Shannon Award in 1998.
+His work was lauded by not just professional organizations, but also governmental agencies.
+He was the principal investigator on several significant grants and contracts funded by the National Institutes of Health and received the NIH Shannon Award in 1998.

-His projects have resulted in improved performance of cochlear implants by programming the device to operate more effectively in a range of listening conditions.
+His projects led to improved performance of cochlear implants by programming the device to operate more effectively in a range of listening conditions.
 He developed an interface that enables smartphones and personal digital assistants, or PDAs, to process acoustic signals, such as speech, through a microphone worn behind an individual’s ear.
 It sends the processed signals to electrodes implanted in the inner ear.
-This interface was recently approved by the Food and Drug Administration, and Loizou is overseeing a clinical trial on the interface.

 “The new technology will provide a great deal of flexibility to cochlear implant users to change the programs in their device as they please and thus optimize their listening experience in different environments,” he said.
 “The ability to converse in extremely noisy situations is something we often take for granted, yet it is extremely challenging for people who are hearing-impaired.”